EU relations are a 'carcass', Russia says

 He shamed Russia for recently using a UN-banned "chemical weapon" to try to murder opposition figure Alexei Navalny.

-He also accused it of persecuting LGBTI people in Chechnya and spoke out in support of pro-democracy protesters in Belarus, which helped to inspire recent rallies in Russia.
+He also accused Russia of persecuting LGBTI people in Chechnya and spoke out in support of pro-democracy protesters in Belarus, which helped to inspire rallies in Russia.

 "The occupation of Crimea and the war in Ukraine led to [EU] sanctions, as did the poisoning of ...
 Navalny with a neurotoxin," Haavisto said.

-He also reminded Lavrov that Finland was an EU member and was fully aligned with EU policy, in reaction to the Russian's comments on doing business with "like-minded" capitals, instead of the EU as a bloc.
+He reminded Lavrov that Finland, as an EU member, was fully aligned with its foreign policy, in reaction to the Russian's comments on doing business with "like-minded" capitals, instead of talking to the EU as a bloc.

 It also came after Russia expelled three European diplomats some 10 days ago, humiliating EU foreign relations chief Josep Borrell while he was on a rare visit to Moscow.

-in contrast to Borrell, who smiled meekly when Lavrov harangued the EU in a press briefing.
+But Haavisto did not hold back, in contrast to Borrell, who smiled meekly when Lavrov harangued the EU in their press briefing.

-"While Lavrov was calmer than before, Haavisto brought up everything essential - a good performance!", Finnish president Sauli Niinistö tweeted after the St Petersburg event.
+"While Lavrov was calmer than before, Haavisto brought up everything essential - a good performance!", Finnish president Sauli Niinistö tweeted after the St. Petersburg event.

-The EU foreign service declined to comment on Lavrov's latest remarks.
+The EU foreign service declined to comment on Lavrov's "carcass" remarks.

-But EU foreign ministers will take into account "the way Mr Lavrov conveyed his messages to Mr Borrell and the way he's conveying them to his European counterparts", when they discuss new Russia sanctions on 22 February, Borrell's spokesman said in Brussels.
+But EU foreign ministers will take into account "the way Mr Lavrov conveyed his messages to Mr Borrell and the way he's conveying them to his European counterparts", when they discuss new Russia sanctions on 22 February, Borrell's spokesman said in Brussels on Monday.

 Kremlin spokesman Dmitry Peskov took a different line on Friday, saying Moscow wanted to mend ties with Brussels.

-But whatever Russia is saying, it has, in practice, ignored EU institutions for years while cultivating closer ties with Russia-friendly states, such as Austria, France, or Germany, an EU source noted.
+But whatever Russia is saying, it has, in practice, ignored EU institutions for years while cultivating closer ties with Russia-friendly states, such as Austria, France, Hungary, and Germany, an EU source noted.

-Meanwhile, Haavisto also claimed the right for Finnish diplomats to continue observing Russia protests in future.
+Meanwhile, Haavisto claimed the right for Finnish diplomats to continue observing Russia protests in future.

 Austria, Germany, Poland, and Sweden, as well as Norway, the UK, and the US have said the same in recent comments in EUobserver.

-But Lavrov said they would be "meddling in Russia's internal affairs," if they did so on Monday.
+But Lavrov said, on Monday, that they would be "meddling in Russia's internal affairs," if they did so.

 Finland has the longest border of any EU country with Russia and issues the most EU visas to Russian visitors.